Find initiatives working to improve our workforce and learn about proven strategies for action.

 Job Service of North Dakota

-Job Service of North Dakota provides customer-focused services to meet the current and emerging workforce needs of the state.
+Job Service of North Dakota provides customer-focused services to meet the current and emerging workforce needs of the individuals, businesses, and community leaders within the state.

 North Dakota Center for Nursing

 The mission of the North Dakota Center for Nursing is to guide the ongoing development of a well-prepared and diverse nursing workforce to meet the needs of the citizens of North Dakota through research, education, recruitment and retention, advocacy and public policy.
 The Nursing Workforce Research provides a comprehensive list of North Dakota and national research reports and other workforce data links.